Top Grossing Tours

 139 shows.Total gross $414,450,000.
 Attendance 4,055,397

 230 crew would construct the three giant metal scaffolding systems that made up the backdrop to the show, leapfrogging each other from city to city.
-As one stage was being played on, the next gig’s stage was being built, and the previous show’s was being trucked to the venue after that with seventy-five trucks carrying everything for the tour.
+As one stage was being played on, the next gig’s stage was being built, and the previous shows were being trucked to the venue after that with seventy-five trucks carrying everything for the tour.
 Flamethrowers known to the crew as the “big guns” shot flames 65ft into the air from the very top of the scaffold towers.
 Stadiums didn’t have enough power to feed the Metallica show, so they carried six generators with them – making enough power for 185 houses for a day.

 Madonna: Sticky & Sweet Tour 2008–09